zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 ## Configuring your service

-Provide your service configuration in the `service-configuration.yml` file located in your resources directory.
+Provide default service configuration in the `service-configuration.yml` file located in your resources directory.
+The service on-boarding configuration can be externalized.
+The externalization options are described in detail in [Externalizing onboarding configuration](#api-mediation-onboard-enabler-external-configuration.md)

 The following code snippet shows `service-configuration.yml` content as an example of a service configuration with the serviceId "sampleservice".